 Cavities can be painful and eventually lead to other health problems if they aren’t taken care of.
-The dentists at Kluth Family & Cosmetic Dentistry in Alexandria and Noblesville, Indiana, offer treatments for cavities that give you back a confident, comfortable smile.
+The dentists at Kluth Family & Cosmetic Dentistry in Noblesville, Indiana, offer treatments for cavities that give you back a confident, comfortable smile.
 If you’re concerned about cavities, call or schedule an appointment online at either office today.

 Cavities are damaged areas of your teeth that eventually turn into holes.
 The holes burrow deep into your teeth over time, causing increasing pain and sensitivity.

 While cavities are one of the most prevalent health issues in the world, letting one go without treatment can lead to other health issues like infections.
 If you don’t take action, you could lose the tooth permanently.

 It’s can be difficult to tell if you have a cavity before the damage it does is severe, so it’s important that you visit your dentist regularly for checkups and cleanings.

 Cavities can happen at any age, but they’re most common in children, teenagers, and the elderly.
 Even babies can get cavities if they’ve developed teeth, so you should have them see a dentist as often as you do.

 While the underlying cause of all cavities is tooth decay, they can be worsened by many risk factors and bad habits.
 Your risk for cavities increases with:

 Your dentist at Kluth Family & Cosmetic Dentistry can help you assess your risk of cavities and give you tips on how to prevent them, especially if you’ve already formed bad oral hygiene habits.